-Dishonored: Death of the Outsider, Dishonored 2‘s first story-DLC, which was announced during E3 2017 and coming in September, is the DLC everyone who played the main game saw coming from miles away.
+Dishonored: Death of the Outsider, which was announced during E3 2017 and coming in September, is the story everyone who played Dishonored 2 saw coming from miles away.
 You did not even have to have played the two story-DLCs of the first game with assassin Daud as the main protagonist.
 The clues were just that obvious.

 I am still excited to play it.

-As mentioned, I am excited to play that DLC.
+As mentioned, I am excited to play that story.
 Even though Billie looks like a female Terminator.
 I changed time to restore her, damn you, Dishonored 2!